Goopy saw the water rising

 Ghostwriting may broaden the selection of books that everyone will want to read.
 Stars may not have time or interest in filling content needs.
-It is quicker and easier to bring outside work into their literary brand.
+It is quicker and easier to bring outside work into incumbent literary brands.

-Literary agents can represent parties in the sale and purchase of ghosted content.
-It helps to have an agent.
-Royalties and additional forms of payment can be worked into contracts for best sellers.
+Literary agents can represent parties to the sale and purchase of ghosted content.
+Agents contribute knowledge and negotiating skills.
+Royalties and extra forms of payment can be worked into contracts for best sellers.

-Ghostwriting builds reputation for an up-and-coming writer's work.
+Ghostwriting builds reputations for up-and-coming writers' work.
 The education, experience, suggestions and connections gleaned from trend-setters may lead storytellers to compose welcome information about asides.